HamRadioTools/hamradio_tools/docs/protocol/filter-blacklist.md

 Node operators may permanently block:

-- callsigns,
+- callsigns
-- full prefixes (via patterns),
+- full prefixes (via patterns)
-- repeated offenders.
+- repeated offenders

 #### 2.2.2 Abuse detection

 If a regular user attempts to masquerade as a broker using user credentials, the system can:

-- set trust-level to 0,
+- set trust-level to 0
-- permanently disable injection rights,
+- permanently disable injection rights
-- notify the Core.
+- notify the Core Team

 #### 2.2.3 Grandfathering

 A future extension allows:
 - Each user to require two “grandparents” (community validators).
 - If validators revoke trust, the user:
-    - may still read spots,
+    - may still read spots ...
-    - but cannot send spots.
+    - ... but cannot send spots.

-Blacklist Engine integrates with such trust logic.
+Blacklist engine integrates with such trust logic.

 ## 3. Filtering rules

-Filtering Rules do not deal with abuse; they decide where messages may flow.
+Filtering rules do not deal with abuse; they decide where messages may flow.

 Examples of filtering logic: